Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Nonminor Dependents

 Nonminor dependents (NMDs) whose dependency cases are governed under the ICWA can decide whether or not they want the provisions of the ICWA to apply after turning eighteen (18).
 This includes tribal involvement in case planning or tribal notification of court hearings.
-If the NMD no longer wishes to have the provisions of the ICWA apply, he/she can elect to no longer be considered an Indian Child.
+If the NMD no longer wishes to have the provisions of the ICWA apply, they can elect to no longer be considered an Indian Child.
 For more information, refer to the Extended Foster Care (EFC) Program.

 Tribal Participation in Court